dzik87/D2Dropper/README.md

 # Dropper Install:

-01. Download [ItemManagerServer.zip](https://github.com/dzik87/D2Dropper/releases/download/1.0.0/ItemManagerServer.zip) and unzip everything to C drive.
+01. Download [ItemManagerServer.zip](https://github.com/dzik87/D2Dropper/releases/download/1.0.0/ItemManagerServer.zip) and unzip everything to C drive root.
 02. Navigate to C drive and install 01.vcredist_x862012.exe
 03. Open start menu type in CMD and run it as Administrator.
 04. In command line console type in `cd /` and press enter